 What is Sportch?

 - Player profiles contain key information including the player’s location, club/venue and coach (if applicable).
-Player profiles also contain useful details about your opponents such as their status, availability, age, gender, nationality and their recent results.
+Player profiles also contain useful details about your opponents such as their status, availability, nationality and recent results.

-- A very helpful ‘status’ icon helps identify when players are Active, Away or Inactive.
-Inactive players, who haven’t sent a message for 30 days, get a red status icon and are automatically filtered out of the rankings so they don’t impact your position or playing opportunities!
+- The ‘player status’ icon helps identify when players are Active, Away or Inactive.
+Inactive players have a red status icon and are automatically filtered out of the rankings so they don’t impact your position or playing opportunities!

-- Match-ups are available with the players immediately adjacent to you within your Sportch rankings.
-Once a match-up request has been accepted you are free to chat in order to agree a date, time and format for your match-up.
+- Match-ups are available with the closest active players within the ladder.
+Once a match-up is underway players use the in-app chat to agree a date, time and format for the match-up.

-- Match-up results are reported through the app.
-Once confirmed the Sportch Rating of both players will immediately update to reflect their new positions within the Sportch rankings.
+- Match-up results are reported through the in-app chat.
+Once confirmed the rankings of both players immediately updates to reflect their new Sportch Rating.

 What is the ‘Sportch Rating’?

 The Sportch Rating represents a player’s current ability and determines their position in the rankings relative to others.